explanare/verbatim-memorization/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1FX8C-Rr1tSDjklaGjMvRghcbBSzpzzBS?usp=sharing)

-Below is an example of a sequence verbatim memorized by `pythia-6.9b-deduped`, i.e., the first sentence of the book *Harry Potter and the Philosopher's Stone*.
+Below is an example of a sequence verbatim memorized by `pythia-6.9b-deduped`, which is the first sentence of the book *Harry Potter and the Philosopher's Stone*.
 The trigger sequence is "Mr and Mrs Dursley, of", i.e., the model can generate the full sentence given only the trigger.
-Yet, not all generated tokens are actually causally depended on the trigger, e.g., the prediction of the token "you" only depends on representations of the token "thank".
+Yet, not all generated tokens are actually causally dependent on the trigger, e.g., the prediction of the token "you" only depends on representations of the token "thank".

 ![Causal dependencies between the trigger and verbatim memorized tokens.](/figures/causal_dependencies.svg)

 ## Citation

-If you find this repo helpful, please cite our work
+If you find this repo helpful, please consider citing our work

 ```
 @misc{huang2024demystifying,